The 5 best meditation apps for 2024

 Meditation is often considered a lonely pursuit, but it doesn’t have to be.
 Sattva knows this better than any other app on this list.
 It’s designed like a social media app, and uses the addictive nature of such platforms to encourage a daily meditation practice.

-See also How to Recover Deleted Apps on Your iPhone
+See also How to Delete Pre-Installed Android Apps from Your Smartphone

 The app features a standard social media feed that shows you exactly when people are meditating and what type of meditation they’re doing.
 You can like and comment, and the app even has a global feed to keep track of all users at once.
 There’s plenty of gamification elements here, too, from badges for keeping streaks going to achievements for trying new meditation types.
 Mindfulness isn’t a competition, but the app does include a leaderboard that tracks who has meditated the most.